THE OLD SCHOOL PRESS

 Writing of his work, Motion says 'A Long Story assembled itself over several years into a loose sequence of four sections, none of them rhymed, and all are written in a very loose, rambling rhythm.
 I began with the wish to identify certain memories in my childhood which I've always considered to be 'spots of time' - ie, moments which have a self-contained interest and drama - and ended up with scenes which anticipate (even predict) certain moods and attitudes I have as an adult.'

-To complement Motion's narrative style, we have turned once more to leading wood-engraver Simon Brett, whose ability to tell a story in a single sinewy image we greatly admire, and who has cut four wood-engravings for the book.
+To complement Motion's narrative style, we turned once more to leading wood-engraver Simon Brett, whose ability to tell a story in a single sinewy image we greatly admire, and who cut four wood-engravings for the book.

-The price is £72 (€125, US$130) for bound copies and £45 (€80, US$85) for sheets.
+The price is £72 each for bound copies.
+Unbound sets of sheets are £50.
 (ISBN 978 1 899933 14 3)

-Copyright © Martyn Ould 1995-2008.
+Copyright © Martyn Ould 1995-2023.

 back to the top